jasomdotnet/custom-wordpress-plugin-repository/README.md

 ## How to add a new plugin to repository server?
 1. Create plugin with following structure: `mypluginslug1/mypluginslug1.php`
 2. Zip plugin and upload it to repository folder
-3. In Config class, add a new plugin slug to the array represented by constant PLUGINS
+3. In Config class, add a new plugin slug to the array represented by constant `PLUGINS`
 4. Add 2 banners to the repository folder with the name (and dimensions) like `mypluginslug1-banner-1544x500.jpg` and `mypluginslug1-banner-772x250.jpg`
 5. Run cronjob above
 6. See final jSon under `https://www.example.com/repositoryfolder/get-info.php?slug=mypluginslug1`

 ## How to add a new plugin release?
-1. Remove old `mypluginslug1.zip`
+1. Remove old `mypluginslug1.zip` from repositore server
-2. Upload new `mypluginslug1.zip`
+2. Upload new `mypluginslug1.zip` (with changed version in plugin header) to repository server
 3. Cronjob automatically does the rest

-## What code needs to be added to plugin for synchronization
+## What code needs to be added to plugin for synchronization?

 I have attached a simple plugin in mypluginslug1.zip so read the code.
 It is also explained on repository homepage.

-## Where I can find more info
+## Where I can find more info?
 Script home page is [here](https://www.jasom.net/).
 This code was inspired by [@rudrastyh](https://github.com/rudrastyh)'s post [Self-Hosted Plugin Update](https://rudrastyh.com/wordpress/self-hosted-plugin-update.html) who took inspiration (I guess) from [@YahnisElsts](https://github.com/YahnisElsts)'s [wp-update-server](https://github.com/YahnisElsts/wp-update-server)

 ## Credits